Laden With Debt, Gen Z Faces Daunting Housing Market

 image-5682444

-Daniel McDonald, 30, teaches house hacking techniques to other young home buyers.
-(Courtesy of Daniel McDonald)
+Daniel McDonald, 30, teaches house hacking techniques to other young homebuyers.
+Courtesy of Daniel McDonald

-Daniel McDonald, 30, became the winning bidder on a 1,600-square-foot, two-bedroom, two-bathroom duplex in Beverly, Massachusetts, after the original buyer backed out at the beginning of the pandemic when prices were relatively low.
+Daniel McDonald, 30, became the winning bidder on a 1,600-square-foot, two-bedroom, two-bathroom duplex in Beverly, Massachusetts, after the original buyer backed out at the beginning of the COVID-19 pandemic when prices were relatively low.

-Mr. McDonald rented out part of the property, saved the proceeds, and bought another duplex a few streets away in 2022.
+He rented out part of the property, saved the proceeds, and bought another duplex a few streets away in 2022.

-Yet despite his success with a practice known as “house hacking”—when you generate passive income off a piece of a property while residing there—Mr. McDonald told The Epoch Times that it could be 10 years or longer before he and his wife can afford a single-family home in their area.
+Yet despite his success with a practice known as “house hacking”—when you generate passive income from a piece of a property while residing there—Mr. McDonald told The Epoch Times that it could be 10 years or longer before he and his wife can afford a single-family home in their area.

 image-5682441

 A real estate agent (L) shows a couple a home for sale in Cutler Bay, Fla., on April 20, 2023.
-(Joe Raedle/Getty Images)
+Joe Raedle/Getty Images

 image-5682446

-Mr. Adams was looking for a home to accommodate his dogs when he bought a house in Salem, Massachusetts, during the pandemic when interest rates were low and prices competitive.
+Mr. Adams was looking for a home to accommodate his dogs when he bought a house in Salem, Massachusetts, during the COVID-19 pandemic when interest rates were lower and prices competitive.
 Still, with student debt to pay off and only self-employment income from his business, qualifying for a home wasn’t easy.

 “It’s hard to find an affordable home in general and much harder to find an affordable home that provides a great life for dogs,” he told The Epoch Times.